 Settler of township lots: Lots 9 & 10, Conc.
 6, Stanhope

-Location: Map point is the approximate location within the 100 acres of Lot 10, Conc.
-6 fronting Boshkung Lake Road.
+Location: Map point is the approximate location with the north half of Lot 10, Conc.
+6 one lot south of Hwy 35 between Buckslide Road and Boshkung Lake Road.

 Dates of residency:

 A Park For All Seasons: Stanhope Township's The Elvin Johnson Park.
 Source: Soulwinds